powsybl/.github/SECURITY.md

 ## Reporting a vulnerability

-Please report security vulnerability, suspected or confirmed, to the Technical Steering Committee [powsybl-tsc@lists.lfenergy.org](mailto:powsybl-tsc@lists.lfenergy.org).
+Please report any security vulnerability, suspected or confirmed, to the Technical Steering Committee [powsybl-tsc@lists.lfenergy.org](mailto:powsybl-tsc@lists.lfenergy.org).
 You can also report totally privately to the Chair of TSC [Anne Tilloy](anne.tilloy@rte-france.com).
-If the issue if confirmed, we could inform the library users and release a patch as soon as possible depending on the complexity.
+If the issue is confirmed, we will inform the library users and release a patch as soon as possible depending on the complexity.
 Important: do not use public issues for security vulnerabilities.

 In your e-mail, please give basic information about who you are (name and company), detailed steps to reproduce the vulnerabilities (some python or Java code, screenshots) and the effects.